Emre-Sari/methodDemosInJava/README.md

 }
 ```
 ### kendisine parametre olarak gelen 10 elamanlı dizideki en büyük ve en küçük değeri döndüren method;
+### method that returns the biggest and smallest value in the 10-element array that comes to it as a parameter;
 ```java
 public class theBiggestAndTheShortest {
     public static void main(String[] args) {